MelleKoning/transferspeed/README.md

 # Transferspeed

 Transferspeed is a test repository to see if we can benchmark transferring an arbitrary binary data over grpc http/2.
+And then compare that with transferring that data using a default HTTP client.

 ## Working with the code